AlvaroRodriguezDelRio/Multiple_GC_soil_experiment/README.md

 # Multiple_GC_soil_experiment
-Scripts used during the analysis of 70 soil samples exposed to 10 individual global change factors, and to the random combinations of 8 concurrent factors.
+Scripts used during the analysis of the metagenomes of 70 soil samples exposed to 10 individual global change factors, and to the random combinations of 8 concurrent factors.